Pistachio Muffins

 Ingredients for the muffins

-I’m sure you’ll agree with me if I say that the key to the most delicious pistachio muffins is the use of real pistachios.
+I’m sure you’ll agree with me that using real pistachios is the key to the most delicious pistachio muffins.

 And to make these muffins, you don’t need any instant pistachio pudding mix.
-All ingredients are natural and pretty much a basic staple in your pantry.
+All ingredients are natural and pretty much an essential staple in your pantry.
 The only thing that you may not always have ready is pistachios.
 But everything else is regular items.

-So the ten ingredients for these homemade pistachio muffins are raw pistachios nuts, ground almonds, all-purpose flour, caster sugar, baking powder, melted butter, eggs, orange, milk, and vanilla extract.
+So the ten ingredients for these homemade pistachio muffins are raw pistachio nuts, ground almonds, all-purpose flour, caster sugar, baking powder, melted butter, eggs, orange, milk, and vanilla extract.

 Flour, caster sugar, butter, baking powder, powdered sugar, pistachio nuts, ground almonds, orange, eggs, milk and vanilla extract.

-And optionally, you can put some toppings made with powdered sugar and chopped pistachios.
+Optionally, you can add toppings made with powdered sugar and chopped pistachios.

-A little note, some bakeries and some people like to add drops of green food coloring to their muffins.
-Feel free to do so if you want green color muffins.
-I’m happy with the natural color muffins.
+A little note: Some bakeries and people like to add drops of green food coloring to their muffins.
+Feel free to do so if you want green muffins.
+I’m happy with the natural-colored muffins.

-Although this recipe uses melted butter, you can substitute it with any neutral cooking oil.
+Although this recipe uses melted butter, you can substitute any neutral cooking oil.
 Light olive oil, sunflower oil, or vegetable oil are good options.
-They all keep the muffins moist, especially in the cold weather.
+They all keep the muffins moist, especially in cold weather.

 As for flavoring, you can go the extra mile by adding a teaspoon of almond extract and a teaspoon of rose or orange blossom water.
-I personally prefer the latter.
-Because I’m not really keen on almond extract or rose water.
-But if you love them, go for them.
+I prefer the latter.
+Because I’m not keen on almond extract or rose water, but if you love them, go for them.
 They will make your pistachio muffin taste like the infamous Persian love cake.

 You can make it by placing all the dry ingredients in one bowl and the wet ingredients in another.
-Then mix them two by using a handheld mixer, stand mixer, or even a hand whisk.
-Just make sure everything is combined and turns into a smooth thick batter.
+Then, mix them two using a handheld stand mixer or even a hand whisk.
+Make sure everything is combined and turns into a smooth, thick batter.

 But, if you’re in a hurry and don’t want to dirty too many mixing bowls (this is me all the time), you can make this pistachio muffin batter by dumping all the ingredients in one mixing bowl and blending them all.

 Use any kitchen appliance you love.
-It doesn’t matter as long as the batter is thoroughly mixed and smooth.
+It doesn’t matter if the batter is thoroughly mixed and smooth.

 You can check the center of the muffins using a skewer.
 If it comes out clean, your muffins are ready.
 Or, you can touch the muffins to check.
 It should spring back to the touch when they are ready.